IronLanguages/ironpython3/Documentation/differences-from-c-python.md

   * In case of UTF-8 BOM, an error will be reported (by both CPython and IronPython).
   * In case of other BOMs, the encoding specified in the PEP-263 comment is silently ignored.

+# Recursion

+By default, instead of raising a `RecursionError` when the maximum recursion depth is reached, IronPython will terminate with a `StackOverflowException`.
+You can enable the recursion limit in IronPython in a number of ways:

+  1. From the command line: `ipy -X MaxRecursion=100`.
+  2. In hosted scenarios: `Python.CreateEngine(new Dictionary<string, object>() { { "RecursionLimit", 100 } });`.
+  3. From Python: `sys.setrecursionlimit(100)`.

+*There is a significant performance cost when the recursion limit is enabled*.

+Note that IronPython 3.4 adopts the CPython 3.5 behavior and throws a `RecursionError` instead of a `RuntimeError`.